JohnLCaron/rlauxe/README.md

 ### estimate CLCA error rates

 SHANGRLA has guesses for p1,p2,p3,p4.
-We do a blanket fuzz, and simulate the errors by ncandidates in a contest, then use those.
+We can use that method (strategy.apriori), and we can also use strategy.fuzzPct, which guesses a percent of contests to randomly change ("fuzzPct"), and use it to simulate errors (by number of candidates) in a contest.
+That and other strategies are described in
+[CLCA error rates](https://github.com/JohnLCaron/rlauxe/blob/main/docs/ClcaErrorRates.md) and we are still exploring which strategy works best.

 ### use of previous round's sampled_cvr_indices

 At first glance, it appears that SHANGRLA Audit.py CVR.consistent_sampling() might make use of the previous round's selected ballots (sampled_cvr_indices).
-However, it looks like CVR.consistent_sampling() never uses sampled_cvr_indices, and so uses the same strategy as we do, of sampling without regards to the previous rounds.
+However, it looks like CVR.consistent_sampling() never uses sampled_cvr_indices, and so uses the same strategy as we do, namely  sampling without regards to the previous rounds.

 Its possible that the code is wrong when sampled_cvr_indices is passed in, since the sampling doesnt just use the first n sorted samples, which the code seems to assume.
 But I think the question is moot.

 ## Other Notes